CasperGN/ActiveDirectoryEnumeration/README.md

 - [X] Move smb enum to be the last check
 - [ ] Make validation of password before proceeding with ldap connection + querries
 - [ ] Create better validation of input format to ensure that domain flag is of `domain.local` type and user is `user@domain.local`
+- [ ] Test for RPC and SMB Null sessions

 ## Collaboration